Energy mix and how it’s calculated

 This table is from back_end/import/public/id_primary_energy_carriers.xlsx.
 Details about the mapping of energy carriers to these groups can be found in back_end/import/public/mapping__final_energy_carrier__primary_energy_carrier.xlsx.

-Given the fact that electricity, heat, and H2 and synthetic fuels need to be generated from primary energy carriers (see Chapter below), they are not listed among primary energy carriers.
+Given the fact that electricity, heat, and H2 and synthetic fuels need to be generated from primary energy carriers (see Chapter below), they are not listed among primary energy carriers in the table above.
+However, since H2 and heat can and often are generated from electricity, the id_primary_energy_carrier table includes an id = 7 for electricity, which is used in the conversion process.

 Conversion of final to primary energy consumption